-Each fall, mild-mannered Greg Graffin, Ph.D. in zoology, lectures about evolution at Cornell.
-And then for the rest of the year, he stirs up mosh pits as the frontman of SoCal punk legends Bad Religion.
-Last month, he combined his ego and alter-ego for the first time, by playing acoustic Bad Religion songs as he toured his second book (after 2010's Anarchy Evolution)—Population Wars: A New Perspective on Competition and Coexistence.
+Each fall, mild-mannered Greg Graffin, a zoology PhD, lectures about evolution at Cornell University.
+For the rest of the year, he stirs up mosh pits as the frontman of SoCal punk legends Bad Religion.
+Last month, Graffin combined his ego and alter-ego for the first time, playing acoustic Bad Religion songs as he toured his new book, Population Wars: A New Perspective on Competition and Coexistence.

-No question it's a learned book, stuffed with endnotes and references, but it has a punk attitude toward such traditional American values as the idea of a winnable war and competition itself.
-Where political scientists and philosophers normally tackle these issues, Graffin brings a geological and zoological perspective, taking us back through time and human evolution to show how we can never destroy our enemies: intermingling and assimilation are inescapable.
-After all, he tells us, much of our DNA comes from viruses, and each of us hosts a population of microbes that's ten times the number of cells in our body.
-If you can't beat 'em, join 'em—it's your only option.
+Population Wars is unquestionably a learned book, stuffed with endnotes and references, but takes a punk attitude toward such traditional American values as the idea of a winnable war and competition itself.
+Graffin brings a geological and zoological perspective to these issues, taking us back through time and human evolution to show how humans can never destroy their enemies: intermingling and assimilation are inescapable.

-Graffin argues that, when viewed historically, the ideology of competition falls flat.
-Life has no higher purpose, and free will is largely an illusion: Our decisions may be affected, say, by the way the bacteria in our gut make us feel on a given day.
-And yet, he says, "in the evolutionary grand scheme, we are freer than any other vertebrate out there because we have this incredible capacity to reason."
-Humans can still make informed choices, and we should be good stewards of the planet we've inherited.
+Graffin argues that, when viewed historically, the idea of human competition falls flat.
+Life has no higher purpose, he says, and free will is largely an illusion; our decisions may be affected by, say, the way the bacteria in our gut make us feel on a given day.
+And yet, he concludes, "in the evolutionary grand scheme, we are freer than any other vertebrate out there because we have this incredible capacity to reason."

-On the phone from his sustainable farmhouse in Ithaca, Graffin took a break from rehearsing to discuss these issues, and to reveal he's not such a confrontational punk after all.
+On the phone from his sustainable farmhouse in Ithaca, New York, Graffin took a break from rehearsing to discuss these ideas.
+In the process, he revealed he's not such a confrontational punk after all.

-VICE: How is it touring a book different from touring an album?
+VICE: How is touring a book different from touring an album?

 Greg Graffin: This is a new model for book touring.
 There are so few bookstores left in the US that the traditional conventional author tour is kinda dead.
 If you've got an author who's got any semblance of public recognition—and I consider myself a minor public figure—even with that minuscule reputation, they're very keen to send you out and do something more creative.
 [Graffin's publishing house, Thomas Dunne] considered it would be a good idea to play a little music and offer people the opportunity to talk about the book.

-I suppose at this point, everyone speaking in public is trying to engage people on different levels—even in the academic lecture, people expect a visual component.
+I suppose at this point, everyone speaking in public is trying to engage people on different levels—even in an academic lecture, people expect a visual component.